CEI-lab/ece3400-2018/docs/lab3.md

-# Lab 4: Radio Communication and Map Drawing
+# Lab 3: Radio Communication and Map Drawing
-## ECE 3400 Fall ’17
+## ECE 3400 Fall ’18

+FIX!!!

 ### Objective
 In this lab, you will be working on the final major component of your project: radio communication.
 You will also extend the work you did in Lab 3, using the FPGA to draw a full maze on a VGA monitor and update it with information received from the radio.